sca-nit-jsr/Code-Quidditch-Solutions-2019/README.md

 2) Add your code with given format in the first line in comments of code.

 `
-//Author Name: Your Name`
+Author Name: Your Name`

-`// GitHub Profile : Your GitHub profile link`
+`GitHub Profile : Your GitHub profile link`

 3) Add your name in Contributors.md file in given format.